dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Choice of 2, take it or leave it

 Most of the mainstream enterprise languages out there have the concept of 'null'.
-This has been described as the billion dollar mistake.
+This has been described as the [billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
 Functional programming has more **elegant ways of representing the absence of data** that encourages you to make unrepresentable states unrepresentable.
 This is of course not the sole domain of the functional paradigm (I have [written about it in the past for C#](/honest-return-types)) but null based exceptions are rare to find in functional languages and if found are usually because of interop concerns.
 Minimizing the chance of null removes a whole class of exceptions that can possibly occur.

 ### Who moved my cheese?

 Another point were I experienced pain was with erratic or incorrect programs due to unintended state changes.
 Functional programming on the other hand pushes you toward immutability.
 A function has an input and an output and that output does not have a reference to the input.
-This makes code far more predictable. **Immutability removes the a whole class of errors that can occur due to unintended side-effects**.
+This makes code far more predictable. **Immutability removes a whole class of errors that can occur due to unintended side-effects**.
 And these are often hard to find and fix.

 ### The I is an illusion